Jacques Laffitte: Business career during the Restoration

 In 1821–1822, Laffitte was the moving spirit behind the formation of the Compagnie des Quatre Canaux, a joint-stock company that mobilized the capital assets of haute banque members to help finance a major canal construction program initiated by the government.
 Laffitte's consortium obtained one-half of the total value of the loans made to the government.
 The top four lenders for the Four Canals Company were Jacques Laffitte & Co.
 (11,736,000 francs), H. Hentsch, Blanc & Co.
 (11,736,000), Pillet-Will & Co.
 (10,976,000) and André & Cottier (7,870,000).
 Laffitte's bid for an even larger share in the loans had been rejected by the ultra-royalist ministry of Count Jean-Antoine Villèle.
 In 1825, Laffitte's ambitious financial planning was frustrated a second time when Villèle refused to authorize his proposed Société Commanditaire de l'Industrie, a private investment bank designed to provide bank credit for large-scale industrial development in France.
 The Commanditaire, with Laffitte as its president, was to be capitalized at 100 million francs.
-It had the backing of French industrialists, many haute banque members in Paris and leading banking houses in London, Geneva and Frankfort.
+It had the backing of French industrialists, many haute banque members in Paris and leading banking houses in London, Geneva and Frankfurt.
 Casimir Perier and the famous woolens industrialist William Ternaux were to have been its two vice-presidents.
 "L'esprit d'association" (the spirit of association), which was a broad slogan of the time among liberals for promoting economic progress, would have been exemplified by the company.
 But the Commanditaire was ill-timed politically: Laffitte was then a leader of the liberal opposition to the government of Charles X. Also, the plan was seen as too ambitious, even audacious, by the conservative regents and government administrators of the influential Bank of France.
 Laffitte would need to wait and try again after the July Revolution of 1830.